mike1234-pixel/kf-test/README.md

 ## Data

 I have returned data from custom hooks, along with loading and error states which mimic React Query.
-In a real-world scenario I would use this library, but I have followed its patterns here.
+This is how I would handle data fetching and state management in a real world scenario.

 ## Styling

-I have used plain CSS to demonstrate my skills in the fundamentals.
+I have used plain CSS to demonstrate my skills in the fundamentals and for more control to achieve a more pixel perfect implementation.
 I have chosen CSS Modules as this helps in scoping CSS in frameworks like React.

 The app is responsive down to 220px width screens.